Eric Diamond was on vacation when he got a call from his Central Kitchen partner, Gordon Priemer.

 Low barrier to entry

-Startup costs for craft food are lower than for other industries, so it seemed like a good way to help minorities get into business, says Diamond, who previously worked at the Economic Community Development Institute
+Startup costs for craft food are lower than for other industries, so it seemed like a good way to help minorities get into business, says Diamond, who previously worked at the Economic Community Development Institute, an intermediary micro-lender.

 The fully licensed commercial kitchen has 4,000 square feet of shared production and storage space.
 You can rent it by the hour or the month, 24 hours a day, seven days a week.
 An app simplifies scheduling production time.
 “It blocks out the space, the equipment that you want, so nobody else can book it, and then it instantly charges you for it,” he says.